dadinugroho/mitrais-registration/DEVELOPMENT.md

 * authKey STRING NOT NULL   <-- not specified on the requirement but added for login purpose

-### Unit testing
+##### Unit tests
-We need some use cases for unit testing to test the requirement:
+Use cases for unit tests to test the requirement:

-1. If Mobile number is not entered, display error if Mobile number is empty.
+1. Mobile number is REQUIRED, display error if Mobile number is empty.
-2. If duplicate Mobile number is entered, display error if there is existing Mobile number already in the system.
+2. Mobile number is UNIQUE, display error if there is existing Mobile number already used in the system.
-3. If Mobile number is not valid Indonesian phone number, display error if Mobile number is not a valid Indonesian phone number.
+3. Mobile number is not valid Indonesian phone number, display error if Mobile number is not a valid Indonesian phone number.
-4. If First name is not entered, display error if First name is empty.
+4. First name is REQUIRED, display error if First name is empty.
-5. If Last name is not entered, display error if Last name is empty.
+5. Last name is REQUIRED, display error if Last name is empty.
-6. If Date of Birth is not entered, should not raise any error.
+6. Date of Birth can be NULL, should not raise any error.
-7. If Gender is not entered, should not raise any error
+7. Gender can be NULL, should not raise any error.
-8. If Email is not entered, produce error message
+8. Email is REQUIRED, display error message if Email is empty
-9. If duplicate Email is entered, display error if there is existing email addres already in the system.
+9. Email is UNIQUE, display error if there is existing Email already in the system.

+##### Functional tests
+1. Registration succes, show **Login** button upon successful registration and the registration form is grayed out.
+2. Registration failed, show error(s) on the offending field(s) when there is/are validation error(s)